 Peter Marner – First Player to Win List-A Man-of-the-Match Award

-Lancashire all-rounder Peter Marner was born on March 31, 1936, at Greenacres Oldham, Lancashire.
+Lancashire all-rounder Peter Marner was born on March 31, 1936, in Greenacres, Oldham, Lancashire.
 Peter Marner was the youngest player to represent the county, making his debut against Sussex in August 1952 at the age of 16 years and five months.
 He played first-class cricket for Lancashire and then Leicestershire.
 Peter Marner was rated by Trevor Bailey as the most terrifying English batsman without a Test cricket cap.

-He was an accurate seam bowler, just over medium pace, grabbed 360 wickets at 31.62 in 414 matches.
-He also held 379 catches, many of those catch in the slips, where he had built his reputation as a very fine fielder.
+He was an accurate seam bowler, just over medium pace, and grabbed 360 wickets at 31.62 in 414 matches.
+He also held 379 catches, many of them caught in the slips, where he had built his reputation as a very fine fielder.
 His career-best figure was 7 for 29.

 One of the hardest hitters of the ball in the game, he was a pugnacious batsman, scoring quickly in all forms of cricket.
 He toured Pakistan in 1967–68 as a member of the Richie Benaud-led Commonwealth XI, which, apart from several other first-class matches, played three unofficial Tests against the full Pakistan squad.

 Overall, he played 42 List-A matches, scored 1,120 runs at 28.00 with the career-best of 121, including one hundred and five fifties, and took 54 wickets at 25.35 with the best of 4 for 24.
 Peter Marner was a great athlete and appeared in rugby union, playing for Oldham and the British Army in the 1950s.